 Authorized in view of applicable anti-hacking and anti-circumvention laws; and

-Exempt from conflicting restrictions in our Acceptable Use Policy.
+Exempt from conflicting restrictions in documentation governing our in-scope digital assets, as indicated above.

 If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through one of our official channels before going any further.